Can You Use WD40 On Bike Brakes?

 Yes, you can use the WD40 Bike Degreaser on your bicycle’s brakes.

 Over time and use, dirt and grime start accumulating on your bicycle’s disc brake rotors.
-While you won’t feel an obvious difference from the beginning, you’ll slowly feel the bike offering reduced performance.
+While you won’t feel an obvious difference from the beginning, you’ll slowly feel the bicycle offering reduced performance.

-This is because the grinding of the dirt particles while you bike increases the wear and tear of the rotors.
+This is because the grinding of the dirt particles, while you ride, increases the wear and tear of the rotors.
 So, they deteriorate over time and offer decreased performance.
 With the WD40 Bike Degreaser, you can solubilize the grime and make it easy to clean.

 With this product, you won’t have to take the rotors off for a deep clean.
 So, you can use these on bike brakes.
 In fact, we highly recommend doing so.
-Not only the brakes but it can be applied to other metal parts such as the drivetrain also.
+It can be applied not only to the brakes but also to other metal parts, such as the drivetrain.
+Opt for non-corrosive brake cleaners to ensure long-term health of your brake system.

-Here is how you may get your bike brakes to function again after using WD40 on them.
+Here is how you may get your bicycle brakes to function again after using WD40 on them.

 Related reading: How To Fix Squeaky Bike Brakes?